OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Data_Visualization_and_Quality_Control.md

 Under options, change the *Group* to *'group'* to indicate the biological group information.

 Array Studio can generate 2D(3D) PCA plots if **Component number** is set to 2(3).
-Setting the Component number to 4 or more will generate a pairwise scatterview plot of the PCA.
+Setting the number of principal components visualized (Component number) to 4 or more will generate a pairwise scatterview plot of the PCA.
 For this example, we will generate a 3D plot by setting this value to 3.

 Ensure that **Scale variables**, **Output scores**, and **Calculate Hotelling T2** are selected, with an **Alpha level** of 0.05.
 Click *Submit*.
 Remember that all the details about this module, including input, output and parameter explanations can be retrieved by clicking the **Help** button.